 Treasurer: Carole Langford

-Carole Langford is a past president of Living and Learning in Retirement and a founder and current president of Third Age Learning-York Region.
+Carole Langford is a past president of Living and Learning in Retirement and a founder and past president of Third Age Learning-York Region.

 Directors at Large on Executive Committee: